k2b16/thesis-kertk/README.md

 ### Object detection implementation into Hololens 2 for human-robot cooperation

 Using OpenXR 1.14.3 version and MRTK3 Toolkit to make the base of the project.
-Model will be implemented with Sentis 2 from unity.
+Model will be implemented with Sentis 2 from unity.<br>
-**From now on, the work will continue in Setis, as a resreach paper tested between 3 evironments and Sentis (formerly known as Barracuda) came out as the most optimal solution**
+**From now on, the work will continue in Setis, as a resreach paper tested between 3 evironments and Sentis (formerly known as Barracuda) came out as the most optimal solution**<br>

 Plan and progress of the models:
 | Model name | WinML | Unity Sentis | Notes |